AlexCue987/konsumers/README.md

 * Allows to use one computation, such as filtering or mapping, in multiple results, making code shorter and easier to understand, and improving performance.
 * Uses stateful transformations, such as filters and mappings, which allows for easy solutions to many common problems.
 * Conditions and transformations are injected into core classes, so that we do not need to reimplement complex interfaces, which makes the library easy to use and extend.
+* When consuming time series, hourly and daily aggregates are available ASAP, not after consuming the whole sequence.
 * Pure Kotlin.

 ## Basics